aishiguang/intention-bdd/README.md

 # intention-bdd

-Personal playground, designed to be hosted on Azure App Service.
-This repo includes a minimal Node.js/Express TypeScript app and a GitHub Actions workflow to build and deploy on pushes to `main`.
+Behaviour-Driven upgrade service for any user-provided GitHub project.
+It analyzes a repository via OpenAI (link-based browsing) to generate clear Gherkin features and scenarios, paving the way for BDD adoption.
+The app is designed for Azure App Service and ships with a CI/CD workflow.

 ## Run locally

 - Prereqs: Node.js 18+ installed.
 - Commands:
   - `npm install`
+  - `npm run build`
+  - `cp .env.example .env` and fill `OPENAI_API_SECRET`
-  - `npm start` (builds TypeScript then starts `dist/server.js`)
+  - `npm start` or `npm run start:local`
   - Visit `http://localhost:3000`

+Environment variables loaded locally via `dotenv`:
+- `OPENAI_API_SECRET` (required for analysis)
+- `OPENAI_API_MODEL` (defaults to `gpt-4.1-mini`)
+- `OPENAI_ALLOW_WEB=true` (required; enables link-based analysis)

 ## Deploy to Azure

-This repo contains `.github/workflows/azure-webapp.yml` which deploys to Azure App Service using a publish profile.
+This repo contains `.github/workflows/main_jestbddgenerator.yml` which builds and deploys to Azure App Service using a publish profile.

 1) Create an Azure Web App (Linux, Node runtime) in your subscription.
 2) In the Web App blade, download the Publish Profile.